 - Introduction to U.S. Legal Systems – Read for Wednesday, August 9.

 – Introduction to U.S. Legal System

 - Introduction to Reading Cases & Writing Case Briefs – An introduction to case briefing session will be held during orientation.
 Please read the attached case and complete the “Beginning Case-Reading Worksheet.”
 Bring the case and your completed worksheet to the session on Thursday, August 10.

 – Meints v.
 Huntington

 – Peterson v.
 Sorlien

 – Beginning Case-Reading Worksheet

-- Introduction to Legal Citation – Please read the following citations rules for the class session on legal citation on Wednesday, August 13.
-There readings are an abridgment of Rule 12 in the ALWD Guide to Legal Citation.
-Please bring you ALWD book and clickers to the class.
+- Introduction to Legal Citation – Please read the following citations rules for the class session on legal citation on Wednesday, August 9.
+These readings are an abridgment of Rule 12 in the ALWD Guide to Legal Citation.
+Please bring your ALWD book and clickers to the class.

 – Introduction to Legal Citation